 YOU ARE INVITED TO JOIN THE CAMP KAHUNA FAMILY

-We always look for exceptional individuals who love camp and enjoy working with children.
-If you are interested in working at the 2023 summer camps, please send your resume to kids4kidsconnor@gmail.com.
+We always seek exceptional individuals who love camp and enjoy working with children.
+If you want to work at the 2024 summer camps, please send your resume to kids4kidsconnor@gmail.com.

 APPLICATION SUBMISSION DEADLINES

-- New applicants: Saturday, February 4th, 2023.
-New applicants can email their resume to kids4kidsconnor@gmail.com
+• New applicants: Saturday, February 3rd, 2024.
+New applicants can email their resumes to kids4kidsconnor@gmail.com

 All returning staff must follow the same process and meet the same deadlines.
-We told all returning staff about the deadline, and reminders were posted on the Kids 4 Kids website and on Facebook and Instagram.
+We told all returning staff about the deadline, and reminders were posted on the Kids 4 Kids website, Facebook and Instagram.

 We will no longer accept applications from returning staff who miss the submission deadline.
-We need to determine what returning staff we have, so we can hire new staff when needed.
+We need to determine what returning staff we have to hire new staff when needed.
 We appreciate your involvement in camp and wish you all the best.

 ____________________________________